metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 3. `"local"` - Read from the local file system.
 5. `"disable"` - Disable file operations.

-Besides the default behavior, user can specify behavior for specific regex patterns.
+Besides the default behavior, the user can specify behavior for specific regex patterns.
 Case insensitive.

 1. `"read_write"` - List of patterns that should be read/write remotely.
 2. `"read_only"` - List of patterns that should be read only remotely.